 - Regulatory agencies and their functions as they relate to the pharmacy field

 - Different areas within the field of pharmacy and the role of a Pharmacy Technician in those setting

 Palmetto School of Career Development's courses are designed to be fast-paced and focused on the training you'll need to obtain a career in a high-demand field.
 The process is simple:

 Attend our Pharmacy Technician course and complete all of the assignments, quizzes, and tests associated with that course.

-Take the ExCPT Exam through the National Healthcareer Association (NHA) or the PTCE Exam through the PTCB.
+Take the PTCE Exam through the PTCB (recommended) or the ExCPT Exam through the National Healthcareer Association (NHA).

 Apply for a job in a retail pharmacy, hospital, clinic, nursing home, or any other health facility that dispenses medication to patients.